01-edu/public/subjects/make-it-better/README.md

 $
 ```

-Once it's done, use the command below to create the file `done.tar` to be submitted.
+Once it is done, use the command below to create the file `done.tar` to be submitted.

 ```console
 $ tar -cf done.tar *